 Why am I discouraged?
 Why is my heart so sad?
 I will put my hope in God!
 I will praise him again - my Savior and my God! -Psalm 42:9-11

-One thing to note in the above verses is that David always praised God at the end.
-He cried out, protested, and then thanked and praised Him for His goodness and mercy.
+One thing to note in the above scripture is that David always praised God at the end.
+He cried out, protested, and then worshipped, thanked, and praised Him for His goodness and mercy.
 David never ended on a sour note (like I want to).

 Job had good reasons to be angry with God; He allowed Satan to torment Job.
 The enemy took his health, his wealth, and even his precious family.
 He suffered, alone and in pain.
 He too cried out to God and even questioned Him.
 God did not respond very well to these questions.

 All of Job 3 is a lament from Job, but a few specific verses stand out:

 “Oh, why give light to those in misery, and life to those who are bitter?
 They long for death, and it won't come.
 They search for death more eagerly than for hidden treasure.” -Job 3:20-21